CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 1. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell

+In this task, you will use PowerShell commands to assign delegated administrative roles in Microsoft 365, offering a scripted or automated approach.

 1. On LON-CL1, select the **Windows PowerShell** icon on the taskbar that you left open from a prior lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.